Crossroads - Travelling through Middle Ages

 Vikings are often perceived as violent invaders who turned our regions into a dangerous and tumultuous land.
 But is that perception close to the reality of the time?
 Climb aboard a replica of a Viking ship to learn all about these unruly warriors.

 During the Early Middle Ages, three great religions coexist: Christianity, Judaism, and Islam.
 Sometimes a conflicting relation, this coexistence of religions also follows the path of mutual exchanges and influences.
 In our medieval sanctuary, we focus on the cult of the saints of the beginnings of Christianity and on the associated relics.

 The Western Roman Empire is no more, and in the East, Byzantium is being built on the Roman heritage.
 The influence of Antiquity is not gone, but the tradition continues in different ways.
 How?
 Come and find out at the exhibit and visit the replica of an Odeon (small roman theater)!

 Embrace your inner archeologist and participate in our ArcheoHotspot!
-On certain days, at given times (soon to be announced on our website and social media), we invite you to handle real archeological tools and to ask your questions to the archeologists, archeobotanists, anthropologists and archeozoologists on site who will share their passion with you.
+On Wednesdays, Saturdays and Sundays from 14:00-16:00, we invite you to handle real archeological tools and to ask your questions to the archeologists, archeobotanists, anthropologists and archeozoologists on site who will share their passion with you

 Activities and guided tours

 We offer regular guided tours of the exhibit, as well as a plethora of activities.
 Keep an eye on our website and social media for more information.